Ever come across a list like 99 Ways to Get More Traffic to Your Blog and roll your eyes? No? Just me?

 The tips I’m about to share with you are all tips I’ve tried before and know they work.
 In fact, I share the top 5 tips with video tutorials in my free 5day traffic challenge which you’re welcomed to join!
 I share my top keyword research tricks, my manual Pinterest strategy and my Facebook top tip.

-Like you, I’m just one blogger juggling it all over here and I run two blogs.
+Like you, I’m just one blogger juggling it all over here and I run multiple blogs.
 Who has the time!

 So stick with these tips until you’re at the point where you’re blogging only a couple hours a week and can afford to try out those other 99 ways. 😉

 It goes without saying that your content needs to knock it out the park.
 I’ve written extensively on how to write great content here so I won’t belabour this point too much.

 I will say that your content needs to be helpful, thorough and engaging.